oneapi-src/medical-imaging-diagnostics/README.md

  In order to run this on Windows, use WSL and follow the same steps as running on a linux machine.
 If WSL is not installed you can [ install WSL](https://learn.microsoft.com/en-us/windows/wsl/install).

  > **Note** If WSL is installed and not opening, goto Start ---> Turn Windows feature on or off and make sure Windows Subsystem for Linux is checked.
-Restart the system after enabling it for it to open.
+Restart the system after enabling it for the changes to reflect.